zarif98/ECE4180RCProject/Readme.md

 ## Pi Camera Servo Mount

 The pi camera servo mount was designed based off an existing servo mount but it was extend to include a semi-circle base that contained the pi camera mount on it.
+The mount was 3D printed at the Invention Studio in the MDCR.
+It was mounted to the microservo motor using a screw.
 The STereoLithography (STL) file and inventor file are included on the GitHub page.

 # Demo